Frederick C. Billard: Legacy

-Presiding over most of the Prohibition period with all of the required changes in personnel, vessels and rapidly changing technology, Billard managed to keep the service focused on its missions and still look out for the welfare of its men.
-He was noted for an interest in education of the personnel, their morale and welfare.
-His insight into changing technology to complete a diverse set of missions was met with improvements in cutter design, increasing use of radios, and gave Coast Guard aviation a practical start.
+Billard presided over most of the Prohibition period with all of the required changes in personnel, vessels and rapidly-changing technology.
+He kept the service focused on its missions and the welfare of its men.
+He was noted for an interest in his men's education, morale and welfare.
+His insight into using updated technology to complete a diverse set of missions resulted in improvements in cutter design, increasing use of radios, and gave Coast Guard aviation a practical start.
 He insisted on absolute integrity for his officers and men so that the service's reputation would not be harmed during the prohibition era.

+As CGA Superintendent in 1920, Billard established the school's motto, Scientiae Cedit Mare (The Sea Yields to Knowledge).

+Billard moved the academy from Fort Trumbull to its current location in 1932, and expanded officer training to four years.
 His establishment of the Coast Guard Academy in New London helped put officer education on a solid footing.

-As Commandant, Billard moved the academy from Fort Trumbull to its current location in 1932 and expanded the curriculum to four years.
-Earlier as Superintendent in 1920, Billard had established the school's motto, Scientiae Cedit Mare (The Sea Yields to Knowledge).
-Billard Hall is an academy athletics facility that was named for him and completed in 1932 which is used for wrestling competition and also includes fitness facilities and weight training equipment.
+An academy athletics facility completed in 1932 was named for him.
+Billard Hall is used for wrestling competition, and has fitness facilities and weight training equipment.